 The proposed amendments, which collectively constitute a material change of the Company's investment policy, require the approval of the Shareholders at the General Meeting.
+The proposed amendments will not become effective until consent has been obtained under the Facilities Agreement dated 17 September 2021 to which the Company, Midco and a syndicate of banks including Commonwealth Bank of Australia, Lloyds Bank, NatWest and Santander are parties.

-The ordinary resolution numbered 2 to be proposed at the forthcoming General Meeting will, if passed, approve the adoption of the new investment policy set out in Part I of this document.
+In order to approve the proposed amendments to the Company's investment policy, the Board has proposed resolution 2 as an ordinary resolution at the forthcoming General Meeting which will, if passed, approve the adoption of the new investment policy set out in Part I of this document.